3ig/IdeaPad-S540-15IML-hackintosh/README.md

 - Power managment

 Not working:
-- Sleep / Wake (use to work ... kind of... now it can't wake up)
+- Sleep / Wake (sleeps but can't wake up)
-- Touchpad (VoodooI2C still can't play nice with CometLake I2C Controllers )
 - Fingerprint reader (recognised but can't be used) (DISABLED)
 - Bluetooth / Wifi (currently using an USB WiFi)
 - Micron 2200 NVMe SSD (this is not even working on real Apple hardware)